-Once electricity has entered the grid safely, it's then transmitted – often over vast distances – through high-voltage transmission circuits, commonly in the form of the overhead power lines you see supported by electricity pylons.
-In the UK, these run at either 275kV or 400kV.
-Increasing or decreasing the voltage to suit will ensure that it reaches local distribution networks safely and without significant energy loss.
+Once electricity has entered the grid safely, it's then transmitted – often over vast distances – through high-voltage transmission circuits, commonly in the form of the overhead power lines (OHLs) you see supported by electricity pylons.
+In the UK, these OHLs run at either 275kV or 400kV.
+Increasing or decreasing the voltage accordingly will ensure that it reaches local distribution networks safely and without significant energy loss.

-The electricity is then routed from the transmission system into a distribution substation, which will lower the voltage – to around 11kV in the UK – so it can enter our homes and businesses at a usable level.
+When electricity is routed from the transmission system into a distribution substation via a GSP, its voltage is lowered again so it can enter our homes and businesses at a usable level.
 This is carried through a distribution network of smaller overhead lines or underground cables into buildings at 240V.

-Substations contain equipment that help keep our electricity transmission and distribution systems running as smoothly as possible, without repeated failure or downtime.
+Substations also contain equipment that helps keep our electricity transmission and distribution systems running as smoothly as possible, without repeated failure or downtime.
 This includes protection equipment, which detects and clears faults in the network.